Safety of Fish and Shellfish for Eating

 - near septic tanks; or

 - places affected by heavy rainfall.

-Tasmania is periodically affected by harmful algal blooms.
-Red wild shellfish warning signs are displayed at popular boat ramps and jetties along Tasmania's north east, east and south east coastlines when harmful algal blooms are present.
+Tasmania is periodically affected by algal blooms.
+'Do Not East Wild Shellfish' warning signs are displayed at popular boat ramps and jetties along Tasmania's north east, east and south east coastlines when algal blooms are present.

 The Department of Health's

 standing public advisory warns against collecting and eating wild shellfish in Tasmania.
 Other periodic

 public health alerts about shellfish in certain areas may also be issued.
 You can also phone the Department of Health hotline on 1800 671 738.